 The data products have been generated as carefully as possible including appropriate quality filtering to (automatically) remove "bad data".
 Nevertheless, these are real data from real instruments and they contain (instrument related) features such as noise and systematic errors.
-The products have been validated by comparison with (mostly) ground-based observations (see PQAR GHG, 2017) but these reference observations are sparse and do not cover all observational and geophysical conditions.
+The products have been validated by comparison with (mostly) ground-based observations (see D6, i.e., PQAR GHG, 2018) but these reference observations are sparse and do not cover all observational and geophysical conditions.
 Using these data products for scientific or other applications requires care and is not trivial.

-Note in particular that the SCIAMACHY XCH4 products suffers from detector degradation issues especially after October 2005 resulting in increased scatter and likely also increased systematic error.
-As a consequence also the merged multi-sensor (i.e., XCH4\EMMA and XCH4\OBS4MIPS) methane products suffer from this (see Figure 3).
-For XCO2 no degradation has been identified (see Figure 4).
+Note in particular that the SCIAMACHY XCH4 products suffer from detector degradation issues especially after October 2005 resulting in increased scatter and likely also increased systematic error.
+As a consequence also the merged multi-sensor (i.e., XCH4\EMMA and XCH4\OBS4MIPS) methane products suffer from this (Fig. 3).
+For XCO2 no degradation has been identified (see Fig. 4).